 Maxwell House coffee has a legal foothold on the statement, “Good to the last drop,” but there are many wines that fit this decree as well.
 We want to extend the experience, and fully enjoy the bottle.
 There are ways to preserve wine and reasons why you can do so effectively.

 Oxygen: Wine’s Nemesis

-Oxygen is a threat to wine throughout the winemaking process, save for a few points during fermentation where oxygen at the right time can often enhance resulting flavors, aromas and color.
-Once in the bottle or your glass, extensive exposure to air can “oxidize” the wine into a chemical compound called acetaldehyde, which smells like rotten apples in large amounts, and further into acetic acid, which smells and tastes like vinegar.
+Oxygen is a threat to wine throughout the winemaking process, save for a few points during fermentation where oxygen at the right time can enhance resulting flavors, aromas and color.
+Once in the bottle or your glass, extensive exposure to air can “oxidize” the wine into a chemical compound called acetaldehyde, which smells like rotten apples, and further into acetic acid, which smells and tastes like vinegar.
 Prevention of air exposure is more critical for white wines than reds mostly due to the abundance of tannins, which are present in red wines due to skin contact, and anthocyanins, which are responsible for color in grape skins prolonging the oxidization effects described above.

 Oxygen: In Small Doses

 Some oxygen exposure is good and can actually enhance the aromatics and flavor profiles of some wines, sometimes known as aeration, which is the deliberate and controlled exposure to oxygen through decanting and breathing, which aims to reveal the wine’s bouquet.
 It’s precisely for this reason we swirl our glass before placing our nose in the bowl.

 There are many devices available to help preserve wine and protect it from extended exposure to oxygen.
 They fall into the following categories: